|

 elaborated, "All of them bought 4-digit lottery and won

-money due to the dog."
+money due to the death of the dog."

 "How would your friends know which 4-digit to bet upon?"